jon-williamson/jon-williamson.github.io/projects/isr.markdown

 # Activities & talks

 15-17 July 2025.
 Sahanika Ratnayake. **The need for evidential plurality in the evaluation of psychotherapy**.
-British Society for the Philosophy of Science (University of Glasgow).
+British Society for the Philosophy of Science, Glasgow.

+12-13 June 2025.
+Luana Poliseli & Jon Williamson **Science-informed policy evaluation via Evidential Pluralism**.
+[Philosophy of science advice workshop](https://scientificadvice.eu/events/philosophy-of-science-advice-workshop/), Helsinki.

 11-12 June 2025.
-Sahanika Ratnayake. **Who Knows What in Mental Healthcare?** Epistemic Hypocrisy and the Evaluation of Talking Therapy via Evidence Based Medicine (Radboud University).
+Sahanika Ratnayake. **Who Knows What in Mental Healthcare?**.
+Epistemic Hypocrisy and the Evaluation of Talking Therapy via Evidence Based Medicine, Radboud University.

+21 May 2025.
+Sahanika Ratnayake. **'What the Big Three Actually Said: Rosenzweig, Frank and Rogers on the Dodo Bird problem**.
+Institute of Applied Psychology, Krakow.

 8-9 May 2005.
 Corrado Matta, Rosa Runhardt and Jon Williamson. **The role of meta–ethnographies in evidence–based educational policy**.
 Workshop on Evidential pluralism in education research, Vaxjo.